admin-remix/adminremix-cli/examples/user-sync.md

-# Example - One Time Sync
+# Example - User Sync

+The following example will create/update users from `User-Create.csv` file and will delete users from `User-Delete.csv` file if exist.
+The `Map.json` file will be used to map the columns from these custom columns to AssetRemix fields.

 **Map.json**